degod/SampleCode/README.md

 ## Project Setup

 This is a regular Laravel project.
-After you have cloned the repository from github ([reference here](https://docs.google.com/document/d/1rb4XIk9gI0WbDMPVz4lmPWLUlOifBYyl0GWIasagFw0/edit?usp=drive_link)), proceed with the following steps:
+After you have cloned the repository from github, proceed with the following steps:

 - Create your env file using the .env.example (replace with your local variable appropriately)
 - Run the ```composer install``` on your project directory